Another 6.6 million Americans filed for unemployment benefits last week

 It was the second largest number of initial unemployment claims in history, since the Department of Labor started tracking the data in 1967.

-Altogether, more than 14 million American workers have sought aid in the form of jobless benefits since mid March.
-About 7.5 million workers received their second week of benefits or more last week, in addition to the 6.6 million who filed for their first week of benefits.
+Altogether, about 16.8 million American workers, making up about 11% of the US labor force, have filed initial claims for jobless benefits in just the prior three weeks alone.
+About 7.5 million workers filed for their second week of benefits or more last week.

-Numbers at that level are startling and contrast starkly with any other economic downturn on record, especially because of how quickly they've surged.
+Numbers at those levels are startling and contrast starkly with any other economic downturn on record, especially because of how quickly they've surged.

 Job losses during the Great Recession for example — as deep as they were — came at a much slower pace.
 It took two years for 8.6 million Americans to lose their jobs in that crisis.
 This time around, as businesses across the country close to slow the spread of coronavirus, the unemployment crisis has been far more acute, condensed into just a few weeks.